Virtual colonoscopy

 Who can have a virtual colonoscopy?

 There are various reasons why you might be offered a virtual colonoscopy instead of a traditional colonoscopy.
 These include if you have health issues or mobility needs that might make a traditional colonoscopy difficult or unsafe.
-You may also be offered a virtual colonoscopy if you previously had a colonoscopy, but it failed to see all of the large bowel.
+You may also be offered a virtual colonoscopy if you previously had a colonoscopy, but it failed to see all of your large bowel.
 You may also have virtual colonoscopy as part of a private bowel cancer screening test.

 Who can’t have a virtual colonoscopy?

-- have an active flare-up of inflammatory bowel disease such as Crohn’s disease or ulcerative colitis
+- have an active flare-up of inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis

-- have diverticulitis and diverticulosis
+- have diverticulitis

-- have recently had abdominal surgery
+- have recently had surgery on your bowel or rectum

 - are a child or young adult